MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 ![alt text](https://i.imgur.com/4OojfzP.png)

-The main problem with this approach is that there will _still be an Internet Gateway in the VPC_.
+The main problem is that there will _still be an Internet Gateway in the VPC_.

 Unless you also used a TGW:[^12202]
 ![alt text](https://i.imgur.com/aYyKrH1.png)